yikev/MemorizationGame/README.md

 I'm choosing to make this memory game because I remember playing it when I was a kid and it was fun.
 Also, it seems like it could be challenging to make the user interface.

+## User Stories

+* As a user, I would like to be able to add more pairs of cards to the game board.
+* As a user, I want to see a list of high scores.
+* As a user, I want to see my *stats*, how many games ive played.
+How many guesses on average per game etc.
+* As a user, I would like to see other user's stats.